mdibella-dev/mdb-theme-gutenberg/README.md

 ### Latest changes to the main branch

-- Improve: Cheange default fontsize of headline elements to large
+- Improve: Change default fontsize of headline elements to large

 ### Previous changes